-At the same time, the coverage on migration through these media forms is perceived to often be biased towards the interests of the state.
+At the same time, the coverage on migration through these media platforms is perceived to be very often biased towards the interests of the state.
 According to some participants, the state has the power to influence media companies (private and public) in portraying a positive image of the country in the management of the migration issue, and leaving aside controversial aspects.

-43 LeDesk.ma is a "pure player" online news outlet founded in 2015 by Ali Amar, Christophe Guguen, Omar Radi, Fatima-Zahra Lqadiri, and Aziz Aouadi.
+43 LeDesk.ma is an online news outlet founded in 2015 by Ali Amar, Christophe Guguen, Omar Radi, Fatima-Zahra Lqadiri, and Aziz Aouadi.
 Le Desk is not a partner of the IMS, however the General Director of Pulse Media, the publishing company of Le Desk, kindly offered their working space to conduct all our focus groups.